tfonji/Movie-Trailer-Website/README.md

 This project is one of many projects to be completed in order to be awarded the Udacity Full Stack Web Developer Nanodegree.

 ## Project Files
-- fresh_tomatoes.html
 - entertainment_center.py
 - fresh_tomatoes.py
 - media.py

 ## File Descriptions
-- **fresh_tomatoes.html**: This html file was provided by *Udacity* and it displays the movie posters to the screen.

 - **fresh_tomatoes.py**: This python file was provided by *Udacity* and contains styles and scripting for the webpage, and functions to create movie tiles and open movie page.